frederic-perez/Python-playground/cryptography.md

 # Cryptography

+## Books

+- Books on [Security & Privacy](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-subjects.md#security--privacy) compiled by the [Free Ebook Foundation](https://github.com/EbookFoundation)

 ## Acronyms

 __AES__ (_vs_ DES) Advanced Encryption Standard, AKA the Rijndael algorithm.
 It supersedes the DES which was published in 1977.
+__BIO__ In OpenSSL, BIO stands for Basic I/O abstraction, used to handle various data streaming types, such as files, memory buffers, and network connections.
 __CSR__ Certificate Signing Request.
 An encoded message sent from an applicant to a Certificate Authority (CA) to apply for an SSL/TLS certificate.
 It typically contains the public key, identifying information like a domain name, and proof of authenticity, and it must be generated on the server where the certificate will be used.
 __DES__ (_vs_ AES) Data Encryption Standard.
 __ECC__ Elliptic Curve Cryptography.
 __IV__ Initialization vector.
 __KDF__ Key derivation function.
+__MAC__ Message authentication code.
+__MD5__ The MD5 (Message-Digest Algorithm 5) is a cryptographic hash function that was developed in 1991 by Ronald Rivest as an improvement over its predecessor, MD4 3.
+It is specifically designed to produce a 128-bit hash value from any amount of data, making it suitable for various applications, including data integrity checks and digital signature verification.
+__PEM__ Privacy-enhanced mail, although its use has expanded beyond email.
+It’s a Base64-encoded format for storing various cryptographic objects.
 __RSA__ Rivest-Shamir-Adleman, a widely used public-key cryptosystem that enables secure data transmission and is foundational in modern cryptography.
+__SHA__ Secure hash algorithm.
+__SHA-2__ The SHA-2 family is a group of cryptographic hash functions that includes SHA-224, SHA-256, SHA-384, and SHA-512.
+These functions were developed by the National Security Agency (NSA) and first published in 2001.
+The SHA-2 family is notable for its improved security over its predecessor, SHA-1.
+__SHA-256__ This is a specific member of the SHA-2 family of hash algorithms.
+The “256” indicates that it produces a 256-bit (32-byte) hash value.
 __SSL__ Secure Sockets Layer, a networking protocol that secures connections between web clients and servers through encryption.
 __TLS__ Transport Layer Security.
 A cryptographic protocol designed to provide secure communications over a network by encrypting data to prevent eavesdropping and tampering.

 ## Glossary